The application round for visits in 2020 ends on March 2, 2020!

 The visit may include, for example, making contacts, launching/piloting collaboration projects, negotiating and working out the details of collaboration agreements, or expanding existing collaboration to new areas.
 The primary purpose of the grant cannot be teaching or research (for teaching purposes a visa would be required).
 For research visits, please see the Fulbright Finland Travel Grants for Research Collaboration.

-Applicants should also be prepared to share information about Fulbright Finland opportunities at their home and host institutions.
+Applicants should also be prepared to share information about Fulbright Finland grant opportunities at their home and host institutions.

 The applicant is requested to elaborate on both of the above goals in the grant application.

 Travel grants are meant for short-term visits to the U.S. and the maximum stay in the U.S. is three months due to visa regulations.
 The goals of the visit must be realistic in view of the proposed length of the visit.
+Please note that the grant is not awarded solely for attending a conference.

 Background of the program